quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part03_2.3.4_Python_Li.md

 #### Machine Precision
 Background context: This topic explores the precision limits of floating-point numbers and how they affect calculations.

-:p What is machine precision (\(\epsilon_m\))?
+:p What is machine precision ($\epsilon_m$)?
 ??x
-Machine precision \(\epsilon_m\) is defined as the maximum positive number that can be added to a number stored as 1 without changing it.
+Machine precision $\epsilon_m$ is defined as the maximum positive number that can be added to a number stored as 1 without changing it.
 In essence, it indicates the smallest difference between two representable floating-point numbers:

 ```python
 # Example calculation of machine precision using double-precision floats in Python